troykinsella/junkie/README.md

 * name - `factory`

 The factory resolver obtains a component instance by calling a function with dependencies.
+If the factory returns a `Promise`, junkie will gracefully chain promises so that you never resolve an actual `Promise` instance.
+This allows you to use factories that produce object asynchronously without changing anything about how your code interacts with junkie.

 ```js
 function factory(message) {